xmarquez/RCE-2015/Colonial_Origins_Correlations.md

 ![](Colonial_Origins_Correlations_files/figure-html/unnamed-chunk-5-1.png)

-Countries that achieved their independence after 1945 and whose primary colonial ruler was Britain (even if they achieved their independece from somebody else) have lower levels of corruption, on average, than countries whose primary colonial ruler was France or Spain; but now Russia and Italy have the worst record.
+Countries that achieved their independence after 1945 and whose primary colonial ruler was Britain (even if they achieved their independece from somebody else) have lower levels of corruption, on average, than countries whose primary colonial ruler was France or Spain; and Russia and Italy have the worst record.

 Finally, here's a graph showing the distribution of Freedom House scores of democracy, by primary colonial ruler: